seveas/python-prctl/docs/index.rst

   Return the (first 16 bytes of) the name for the calling process.

+.. function:: set_no_new_privs()

+  Once this is set, no operation that can grant new privileges (such as execve'ing a setuid binary) will actually grant new privileges.

+  This is only available in linux 3.5 and newer

+.. function:: get_no_new_privs()

+  Get whether new privileges can be granted to this pid.

+  This is only available in linux 3.5 and newer

 .. function:: set_proctitle(title)

   Set the process name for the calling process by overwriting the C-level